 Q: How do I prepare?

-A: For all judges, we will host a 30-minute training on the morning of the fair.
+A: For all judges, we will host a 45-minute training on the morning of the fair.
 The training is for all judges, including past judges.

 Additional Volunteer Opportunities

 Are you a BC student or community member who would like to volunteer to help out the Science Fair with event prep?
-Volunteer Registration now open.
+Volunteer registration for the 2019 fair is now closed.